two-torial/two-torial/docs/extras/asphyxia.md

 	- It should contain a folder such as `sdvx@asphyxia` or `iidx@asphyxia`.
 	- Put that folder in your Asphyxia `plugins` folder, typically `contents\plugins\` and overwrite files if needed.

+	Note: We do NOT provide plugins for every game.

 !!! tip ""

 	Run ```asphyxia-core-x64.exe``` to start the server.
 It will automatically open a browser tab.
 This is your ```WebUI```.